Skip to main content

 Haiti has been grappling with a food crisis for the past 5 years.
 The ongoing clashes between rival gangs in the metropolitan area of Port-au-Prince and in other departments of the country have created a hostage-like situation for people, making it difficult for them to access basic services such as food, drinking water and health.

-Some 4.4 million people (nearly 42% of the population) are currently facing acute food insecurity.
-This includes 1.4 million living in an emergency situation and about 276,000 children aged between 6 and 59 months, pregnant and nursing women are at risk of acute malnutrition, including over 125,000 severe cases.
+Some 5 million people (nearly 50% of the population) are currently facing acute food insecurity, 1.65 million of which are living in immediate need of help.
+About 276,000 children aged 6-59 months, pregnant and nursing women are at risk of acute malnutrition, including over 125,000 severe cases.

 Over 362,000 people had to flee their homes to survive, becoming internally displaced.
-The number of people in need of protection assistance has increased to around 1.2 million in the 2024 Humanitarian Response Plan.
+The number of people in need of protection has increased to around 1.2 million in the 2024 Humanitarian Response Plan.
+More and more people are fleeing the capital to reach provincial towns that lack resources and infrastructure to welcome displaced populations.

 The complex situation has forced many Haitians to leave their country.
 According to migration authorities in Panama, in 2023, more than 46,000 Haitians crossed the dangerous jungle between Panama and Colombia (known as the Darien gap).